We can offer help to prevent and relieve homelessness.

-The homelessness prevention team can help you get a private rented tenancy; the council also offers extensive advice on private property and private renting issues.
+The homelessness prevention team can help you get a private rented tenancy, we also offer extensive advice on private property and private renting issues.

 The Tenancy Bond Guarantee Scheme can help Chesterfield residents to access private rented accommodation if they meet the conditions of the scheme.

 Contact us on 01246 345825 for more details and advice about moving to privately rented accommodation.

 Take a look at the How to Rent checklist for renting a home in England.

 Your usual support worker or your doctor should be able to refer you directly to this service or help you to contact us using the details above.